Convergence of a robust deep FBSDE method for stochastic control: Fully implementable scheme and neural network regression

-Here we introduce the neural networks that we use in our implementations in Section~\ref{sec5}.
-The generality is kept to a minimum and more general architectures are of cause possible.
-For each $\phi_k^{\theta_k}\colon\R^d\to\R^\ell$ a fully connected neural network with two hidden layers with 20 nodes in each layer and ReLU activation function $\mathfrak{R}(x)=\max(0,x)$ acting elementwise.
+Here, we introduce the neural networks that we use in our implementations in Section~\ref{sec5}.
+The generality is kept to a minimum and more general architectures are of course possible.
+For each $\phi_k^{\theta_k}\colon\R^d\to\R^\ell$, a fully connected neural network with two hidden layers with 20 nodes in each layer and a ReLU activation function $\mathfrak{R}(x)=\max(0,x)$ acting elementwise is employed.
 More precisely, the $\phi_k^\theta$ is of the form

 with weight matrices $W_k^1\in\R^{20\times d}$, $W_k^2\in\R^{20\times 20}$, $W_k^3\in\R^{\ell\times 20}$ and bias vectors $b_k^1,b_k^2\in\R^{\mathfrak{N}}$, $b_k^3\in\R^\ell$, and $\theta_k=(W_k^1,W_k^2,W_k^3,b_k^1,b_k^2,b_k^3)$, where the matrices are considered vectorized before concatenation.